devfile/devfile-web/libs/docs/src/docs/no-version/creating-a-devfile-stack.md

     These files can include VSX plug-ins, Dockerfiles, or Kubernetes manifests.

-13. Create an Pull Request from your fork to the [devfile-registry](https://github.com/devfile/registry).
+13. Create a Pull Request from your fork to the [devfile-registry](https://github.com/devfile/registry).

 ## Additional resources